-Additionally, more detailed training is provided to workers involved in fuel offloading activities, through consultants such as Riverspill Response Canada Ltd. The instructional sessions include site safety, materials properties and strategies as well as tactics for containment and recovery in-facility, on land (brief) and on water spills.
+Additionally, more detailed training is provided to workers involved in fuel offloading activities, through consultants having expertise in spill response and prevention.
+The instructional sessions include site safety, materials properties and strategies as well as tactics for containment and recovery in-facility, on land (brief) and on water spills.
 This training also includes the performance of mock spill response practical exercises (tabletop and field drills) in years of fuel offload, including deployment of spill response equipment under typical operating conditions.

-Members of the Emergency Response Team receive frequent training regarding a variety of incident scenarios and response techniques applicable at the Hope Bay site.
+Members of the ERT receive frequent training regarding a variety of incident scenarios and response techniques applicable at the Hope Bay site.
 This training includes response to fire, explosive or toxic incidents, including spill of materials that could result in these conditions.

-As per the Environment Emergency Regulation, a yearly simulation exercise will be conducted, and a full-scale exercise will occur every five years.
+As per the Environment Emergency Regulation, a yearly simulation exercise is conducted, and a fullscale exercise will occur every five years.
 Supervisory training of the SCP occurs annually prior to the yearly simulation exercise.
 Debriefing of the simulation exercise will allow to determine the aspect of the current plan (training, prevention, communication) that will need to be improved.
-This SCP will be updated to reflect the conclusions and improvement needed.
+This SCP is updated to reflect any key findings on improvements needed.